laravel/docs/helpers.md

     abort(403);

-You may also provide the exception's response text and custom response headers:
+You may also provide the exception's message and custom response headers that should be sent to the browser:

     abort(403, 'Unauthorized.', $headers);